JustWhit3/arsenalgear-py/README.md

 ## Introduction

-This library contains a set of generic utils (functions and classes) I developed for other projects.
-There are several sub-headers related to various topics (math, iostream and others).
+This library contains a set of generic utils (functions and classes), for different languages, I developed for other projects.
+There are several sub-headers / modules related to the various topics (math, iostream and others).
 There are folders related to each programming languages I developed tools for.
 You can simply enter one of the folder with a language name and explore the various tools.
-You can also easily install the library using one of the installation scripts of the [scripts](https://github.com/JustWhit3/arsenalgear/tree/main/scripts) folder and run an example code for each programming language.
+You can also easily install the libraries using one of the installation scripts of the [scripts](https://github.com/JustWhit3/arsenalgear/tree/main/scripts) folder and run an example code for each programming language or following the guides.
+> **NOTE**: the various libraries for different languages don't necessary contain the same functions / classes written in different languages.
+The contents are usually different.

 Existing tools are constantly updated and new ones are added once their development is required for other projects.